tvu2/potential-octo-funicular/rules.md

 * The general rule is to always help each other out whenever we can so that we can succeed together.
 * Be responsive to team's email, Slack messages.
 * Attend team meetings unless discussed with team.
 * Write code with conventions which can be adopted from CS400 assignment and/or decided by team:
-    Professional looking and readble codes
+    + Professional looking and readable codes
-    Use headers, comments generously and effectively
+    + Use headers, comments generously and effectively
-    Method names, variable names should be as descriptive as possible
+    + Method names, variable names should be as descriptive as possible
 * Try and write pseudo codes with group before coding individual parts.
 * Be respectful and honest with each other even when there are conflicts or disagreements.
 * Each team member is deserved the benefit of the doubt so if he/she breaks the rules a couple of times, we should try to understand his/her reasons and help him/her avoid repeating the mistakes in the future even if we need to do more to make up for the work that he/she misses.